-- Standard 19-in. four-post EIA cabinet or rack, with mounting posts that conform to English universal hole spacing per section 1 of ANSI/EIA-310-D-1992.
-See Requirements Specific to Perforated Cabinets and Requirements Specific to Solid-Walled Cabinets. - Standard two-post telco rack, with mounting posts that conform to English universal hole spacing per section 1 of ANSI/EIA-310-D-1992.
+The cabinet or rack must be a standard 19-in. four-post EIA cabinet or rack, with mounting posts that conform to English universal hole spacing per section 1 of ANSI/EIA-310-D-1992.
+See the Requirements Specific to Perforated Cabinets and Requirements Specific to Solid-Walled Cabinets sections.